minjaelee0522/Austin-Bicycle-Analysis/README.md

 <!-- /wp:heading -->

 <!-- wp:list -->
 <ul><li>Perform an inquiry into the downturn in UT student memberships since 2019.
 Example questions: How many UT students and staff have applied for the $12 per year membership?
 What percentage of the applications have been approved?
-How is the membership advertised?</li><li>Introduce seasonal promotions to increase ridership during off-months (Fig. 7).
+How is the membership advertised?</li><li>Introduce seasonal promotions to increase ridership during off-months.
 The months November, December, and January are great candidates.
 During these months, there can be periods of mild weather in Austin when biking could be potentially comfortable.</li><li>Introduce kiosk stations in areas that are densely populated by university students or near campuses.
-Even in 2019, which had an 84% drop (Fig. 6) in student membership ridership compared to 2018, three of the most popular kiosk stations were around a university campus (Fig. 10).
+Even in 2019, which had an 84% drop in student membership ridership compared to 2018, three of the most popular kiosk stations were around a university campus (Fig. 10).
 For UT Austin, example neighborhoods would be Hyde Park and Hancock which are north of campus.</li></ul>
 <!-- /wp:list -->

 <!-- wp:heading -->